 "Because you are still useful."

-He activated the deep recon protocol.
+He activated the deep-recon protocol.

-Luthar's eyes glimmered.
+Luthar's eyes gleamed.

-Without ceremony, Luthar injected the serum into the man's neck.
+Without ceremony Luthar injected the serum into the man's neck.

 He waited.